noguano/dsi_capstone/README.md

 # Exploratory Data analysis

 Since we are tasked with determining the probabilities of three outcomes, this is a multi-classification problem.
 The classes are very imbalanced, so splitting them up makes sense.
-We'll ahve to reverse engineer all data in the supporting files, as we are not given any pertinent information about them.
+We'll have to reverse engineer all data in the supporting files, as we are not given any pertinent information about them.
 This is where having a decent amount of domain experience comes in handy.
 In the notebood, I describe the step by step process.

 # Feature Engineering